 When discussing changes to your portfolio with another person, we suggest always working with a fiduciary — i.e., someone legally or ethically required to act in your best interest.
 Masterworks’ advisers are not fiduciaries, which can create a conflict of interest.

-As such, if you’re considering investing with Masterworks, it’s essential to understand where fine art fits into your financial planning and/or retirement goals before the phone call.
+As such, if you’re considering investing with Masterworks, it’s essential to understand where fine art fits into your financial plan before the phone call.

 That said, you do get access to view the offerings available on the platform prior to the interview, as shown in the example below.